By Danielle Hansen

 Simplico told Indian Country Today Media Network she considered the fellowship to be a wonderful opportunity.

-“I can take this knowledge back to my community and use it to enhance the wellness of Native women and families through implementation of various programs that I have envisioned,” she said.
+She has a great interest in health policy, she said, and the fellowship meant a “wonderful opportunity” to learn about tribal health policies in more detail.
+“I can take this knowledge back to my community and use it to enhance the wellness of Native women and families through the implementation of various programs that I have envisioned.”

 Midwives take a holistic, nurturing approach to physically and emotionally supporting an expecting mother through pregnancy, labor, delivery and the recovery period.
 Certified nurse-midwives are registered nurses with advanced training in obstetrics, gynecology and midwifery.